Liquidity in Float is deposited into pools, which are grouped into markets.

 There can be multiple market pools on each side of a Float market i.e. 3 long pools and 3 short pools.

-Liquidity moves between long and short pools in line with the price movements of the underlying asset.
+Liquidity moves between long and short pools in line with the movements of the underlying oracle feed.

 When the price of the underlying asset goes up, liquidity shifts from short pools to long pools.
 Conversely, when the price of the underlying asset goes down, liquidity shifts from long pools to short pools.

 Each market has another type of liquidity called the Float pool.

 The Float pool receives liquidity from market makers, who take the risk of balancing the market in exchange for receiving a funding rate.